Moore's law: Recent trends

 Microprocessor architects report that semiconductor advancement has slowed industry-wide since around 2010, below the pace predicted by Moore's law.
 Brian Krzanich, the former CEO of Intel, announced, "Our cadence today is closer to two and a half years than two."
 Intel stated in 2015 that improvements in MOSFET devices have slowed, starting at the 22 nm feature width around 2012, and continuing at 14 nm.
+Pat Gelsinger, former Intel CEO, stated at the end of 2023 that "we're no longer in the golden era of Moore's Law, it's much, much harder now, so we're probably doubling effectively closer to every three years now, so we've definitely seen a slowing."

 The physical limits to transistor scaling have been reached due to source-to-drain leakage, limited gate metals and limited options for channel material.
 Other approaches are being investigated, which do not rely on physical scaling.
 These include the spin state of electron spintronics, tunnel junctions, and advanced confinement of channel materials via nano-wire geometry.
 Spin-based logic and memory options are being developed actively in labs.

 Alternative materials research

-The vast majority of current transistors on ICs are composed principally of doped silicon and its alloys.
-As silicon is fabricated into single nanometer transistors, short-channel effects adversely change desired material properties of silicon as a functional transistor.
+The vast majority of current transistors on integrated circuits are composed principally of doped silicon and its alloys.
+As silicon is fabricated into single nanometer transistors, short-channel effects adversely changes desired material properties of silicon as a functional transistor.
 Below are several non-silicon substitutes in the fabrication of small nanometer transistors.

 One proposed material is indium gallium arsenide, or InGaAs.
 Compared to their silicon and germanium counterparts, InGaAs transistors are more promising for future high-speed, low-power logic applications.
-Because of intrinsic characteristics of III-V compound semiconductors, quantum well and tunnel effect transistors based on InGaAs have been proposed as alternatives to more traditional MOSFET designs.
+Because of intrinsic characteristics of III–V compound semiconductors, quantum well and tunnel effect transistors based on InGaAs have been proposed as alternatives to more traditional MOSFET designs.